Tajuddin Chishti: Chishti Order

 The Chishti Order is primarily followed in Afghanistan and South Asia.
 It was the first of the four main Sufi orders (Chishti, Qadiriyya, Suhrawardiyya and Naqshbandi) to be established in this region.
-Moinuddin Chishti introduced the Chishti Order in Lahore (Punjab) and Ajmer (Rajasthan), sometime in the middle of the 12th century AD.
-He was eighth in the line of succession from the founder of the Chishti Order, Abu Ishq Shami.
+Moinuddin Chishti (1142 - 1236) introduced the Chishti Order in Lahore (Punjab) and Ajmer (Rajasthan), sometime in the middle of the 12th century AD.
+He was eighth in the line of succession from the founder of the Chishti Order, Abu Ishaq Shami.
 There are now several branches of the order, which has been the most prominent South Asian Sufi brotherhood since the 12th century.